-Dr. B’s writing and research focus on the relationship between environment, individual, and society, especially oceanic literature, history, and culture.
+My writing and research focus on the oceanic and coastal literature, history, and culture.

-Her academic research has been published in scholarly books and journals including the Oxford Bibliography of Victorian Literature and Victorian Literature and Culture, her creative work has appeared in literary magazines such as The Portland Review, and her address to the 2017 Pensacola Women’s March was published in the textbook Rhetoric and Composition.
+My academic research has been published in scholarly books and journals including the Oxford Bibliography of Victorian Literature and Victorian Literature and Culture, my creative work has appeared in literary magazines such as The Portland Review, and my address to the 2017 Pensacola Women’s March was published in the textbook Rhetoric and Composition.

-May 2019 she attended the Artists and Climate Change Incubator in Anchorage, Alaska, where she collaborated with fifteen artists and educators from around the world on interdisciplinary strategies for artistic practice and pedagogy in a time of climate crisis.
+In May 2019 I attended the Artists and Climate Change Incubator in Anchorage, Alaska, where I collaborated with fifteen artists and educators from around the world on interdisciplinary strategies for artistic practice and pedagogy in a time of climate crisis.

 In Victorian Literature and Culture, Volume 46.3 (2018).